TashaTJ/PP2-snake/README.md

 * The Home Screen is visible on site load.
 It's designed to be easily understandable, and to allow user to immediately start the game play.
 * The site title sits on top of a snake gif, so the user has no doubt as to what the site is.
 * In the middle of the screen, the unmistakable play button invites the user to begin immediately.
-* Below this, the how to play section informs the user of the simple game rules.
+* Below this, the How to Play section informs the user of the simple game rules.

 ![Mobile Home Screen](docs/readme-images/mobile-home-screen-snake.png)
 ![Home Screen image](docs/readme-images/home-screen-desktop-snake.png)

 ## Top bar

-* The user can navigate to the home screen from the game and game over screens through the home button, top left
+* The user can navigate to the Home Screen from the Game and Game Over screens through the Home button, top left
-* The icon is a universally recognised home
+* The icon is a universally recognised house
-* The sound button, top right, retains it's position on the game and game over screens and the sound can be activated or muted by the user as they wish.
+* The sound button, top right, retains it's position on the Game and Game Over screens and the sound can be activated or muted by the user as they wish.
 * Upon mute, the button turns neon green
-* On the quiz starting two more informative icons are added to the right of these: the timer countdown and the user's score.
-* The navbar is responsive and does not change order throughout screen size changes.
+* The top-bar is responsive and does not change order throughout screen size changes

 <details><summary>Mobile top bar images</summary>